yicheng-dev/Coding-Behavior-Analysis/README.md

 ## TODO

-1. Aside from the evaluation of CPS(Character Per Second), It may be necessary to evaluate WPS(Word Per Second).
-2. Plot a broken line graph to show the change of CPS and Accuracy.
+1. Plot a broken line graph to show the change of CPS and Accuracy.
-3. Mine the coding content and analyze it for more interesting conclusion.
+2. Mine the coding content and analyze it for more interesting conclusion.

 ## Release Notes